jyrkioraskari/mvdXMLChecker/README.md

 http://lbd.arch.rwth-aachen.de/mvdXMLChecker/apidocs/

 ## Docker
 Docker (https://www.docker.com/) installations are available for the interfaces.
-A client for a desktop computer can be installed from: https://www.docker.com/products/docker-desktop .
+A client for a desktop computer can be installed from https://www.docker.com/products/docker-desktop .

 ### Docker for the Open API interface

-Command line commands needed to start the server at your computer;
+Command-line commands needed to start the server at your computer;
 ```
 docker pull jyrkioraskari/api4mvdxmlchecker:latest